mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 obviously it would have ended up like that.
 And I looked at it and I kind of go like, okay, I didn't know it was going to end up like that.
 Um, I hoped it would end up like that, but, uh, like, do you really know when you're starting something?
 Uh, not really.
-And like party Cory started as, um, a smaller, like, not really grandiose vision.
-Right.
+And like Party Cogi started as, um, a smaller, like, not really grandiose vision, right?
 So I guess, let me backpedal a little bit.
-And like party corgi is a community of creators engaging in a community of practice.
+And like Party Corgi is a community of creators engaging in a community of practice.
 And what that means is that it's a community of people who are, uh, engaging in the practice of a thing, whatever their thing is.
 Uh, often it's content creation, it's blogging, screencasts egghead videos, things like that.
 Um, sometimes it's just regular engineering work or design work or something like that.
-Um, we have channels, for example, for JAMstack and serverless, we have channels for content creation and newsletters and, uh, doing like an indie hackers product business.
-Right.
+Um, we have channels, for example, for JAM stack and serverless, we have channels for content creation and newsletters and, uh, doing like an indie hackers product business, right?
 Um, but then we also have people who are, um, doing music or baking or growing plants and things like that.
 And those channels work in the same way, where they're about the practice of like caring for your plants and sharing pictures with them.